 - Bubble Guns Kit includes 2 Bubble Guns, 2 Bottles of 148 ml (5 oz)...

 - Easy to Use.
 Easy Attach.
 Super Durable.
 Fire a Barrage of Bubbles....

 - Super Fun: Super Fun: Perfect Bubble Toy and Family Fun and Outdoor...

 My kids can’t get enough bubbles.
-So we have to make sure to have it on hand all the time.
-I love this bubble solution, and you can buy it in bulk, so you never run out.
+So we have to always make sure to have it on hand.
+I love this bubble solution; you can buy it in bulk, so you never run out.

 - Tons of bubbles: Gazillion Premium Bubble Solution makes tons of long...

 - Long lasting bubbles: Gazillion Premium Bubble Solution makes colorful...